Electrical Calculator

 The result shows estimated real power for a balanced three-phase load using the values you entered.
 The watt value is the raw result, and the kilowatt value is the same result converted for easier practical use.

 This estimate is most useful for quick load checks and rough comparisons, not for final equipment selection or protection design.
+If you are trying to convert amps to kW in a three-phase system, this is the relationship you usually need.

 Formula